 The problems with regard to the heat exchanger stem from the physical properties of the materials used and regulation of the supply.
 The soft-plastic exchangers are liable to puncture, for example.
 Apart from impairing the supply of heat, this can also cause damage to the surrounding plants.
+There is still no real solution to these problems, except in the short term.

-There is still no real solution to these problems, except in the short term of avoiding situations where precise regulation is required (simple installations only, aimed at improving the inside temperature characteristics) and using a combination of types of installation, some of which are easy to control.
+Heat-regulation problems are mainly related to the voluminous heat exchanger installations and their large inertia.
+For the moment the best solution seems to be that of avoiding situations where precise regulation is required (simple installations only, aimed at improving the inside temperature characteristics) and using a combination of types of installation, some of which are easy to control.